Di-void/intro-page-w-tailwind/README.md

 ### Useful resources

 - [The Official Tailwind Docs](https://tailwindcss.com/docs/installation) - I've got to say, these docs are absolutely fire.
 For real.
 It was immensely helpful in my learning process.
-Prop to the people behind this :)
+Props to the people behind this :)
 - [Thirus on YT(YouTube)](https://www.youtube.com/watch?v=kuY9MehvHh4) - This channel and this video in particular was really helpful in learning how to apply the Css Grid system in tailwind css.
 Great Channel.

 ## Author